nya3jp/rules_contest/docs/reference/rules.md

 specified, the default exact comparator is used.

 A simple judge optionally accepts a command line flag `--expect` that specifies the expectation of a solution.
+It can be specified in the `solution_test` rule to customize the judge behavior for a solution.

 | Flag | Expectation |
 | --- | --- |